chaendizzle/Compendium/source/tasks/commands/commandgroups.rst

  - `Deflector Flip <examples/commandgroups/deflector.html>`_
  	Pushes a piece of plastic down, and then back up, to dislodge any gears stuck on top of it.

- - `Acquire gear from a wall <examples/commandgroups/wallacquire.html>`_ Goes through the sequence of events that prepares the robot to acquire a gear from the wall.
+ - `Acquire gear from the front <examples/commandgroups/frontacquire.html>`_ Goes through the sequence of events that prepares the robot to acquire a gear from the front of the robot.

- - `Shooting sequence <examples/commandgroups/shootingsequence.html>`_
- 	Prepares the shot and then shoots.

 List of example command groups: